AI Real Estate Team Software: What Team Leads Need

 Problem 2: Process Inconsistency

-Different TCs do things differently.
-That's not a character flaw; it's just what happens when people build their own processes in isolation.
-The problem is that process inconsistency creates unpredictable outcomes, and unpredictable outcomes erode trust with agents and clients.
+Different team members do things differently.
+That's not a character flaw — it's what happens when people build their own processes in isolation.
+The problem is that inconsistency creates unpredictable outcomes, and unpredictable outcomes erode trust with agents and clients.

 Ava applies the same checklist, the same templates, and the same deadline logic on every file, regardless of who's working it.
 A Florida transaction gets handled the same way every time.
 A Texas transaction gets the right state-specific workflow every time.
 The agent experience is consistent because the process is consistent, not because one specific TC is on the file.